-The core program consists of three classes integrated in a modular system that utilizes an interdisciplinary pedagogy combining theoretical classes with workshops and experiential learning.
+The core program consists of two classes integrated in a modular system that utilizes an interdisciplinary pedagogy combining theoretical classes with workshops and experiential learning.
 Instruction focuses on a distinct theme each week.
 Reading materials are drawn from sociology, political science, anthropology, economics, history, literature, and other relevant disciplines.
-Students meet for 12 hours of formal academic classes each week organized around discussion of assigned readings and facilitated by some of Cuba's world-renowned academics.
-Experiential learning and cultural events offer students the opportunity to connect theory and practice, and experience everyday life on the island.
+Students meet for 13 hours of formal academic classes each week organized around discussion of assigned readings.
+Two workshops or meetings each week (6 hours) allow students to work directly with Cuban academics, political leaders and social actors.
+One or two experiential learning encounters each week (3 to 6 hours) enable students to connect theory with practice.
 Experiential workshops may include visits to public schools, medical centers, cooperatives, NGOs, and popular organizations.
-Students write two reflections each week: three pages in English or Spanish on the assigned readings for the week, and three pages in Spanish on their experiences during the week.
+Students participate in one or two cultural events each week, including Cuba's world-renowned cinema, dance, music, theater, sports events, etc.